pradeep448/code-20200228-pradeeptidke/bmi_calculator/README.md

 ## Prerequisites

-Use python on windows cmd prompt
+Use python on windows cmd prompt\n
 Use python3 on linux terminal

 ### Install libraries